AlejoPR/01_Conservative_Social_Movements/README.md

 2. transform database from wide to long format.

-3. recoding of variables relevant to the analysis.
+3. recoding of relevant variables for the analysis.

 4. multilevel analysis for the valuation of conservative social movements.